 She wrote back, “I was a financial advisor and was really successful.
 I quit because the fucker wanted me to be a stay at home mom.
 I gave up everything for him.”

 I wrote her back and said, “It must be very frustrating and I feel terrible for you.
 That said, let me help you.
 It sounds like you need a job.
 Tell me more specifically what you’d like to do, and I will connect you with some people in the industry.
 I have over 1000 Linkedin contacts and I can put out some feelers for you.”

 Instead, she wrote back, “Do you know he has over a million dollars in his savings account?
 He’s living in this huge house, enjoying a great life, and supporting the woman’s son, while I can’t even pay my mortgage!”

 She never even acknowledged my offer.
-In other words, discussing getting a job and supporting herself wasn’t as important to her as continuing to express blame and her hatred for him.
+In other words, discussing going back to work and supporting herself wasn’t as important to her as continuing to express blame and her hatred for him.
 Clearly, she is still in victim mode.

 The woman is clearly not ready to see how to get over a divorce by ceasing to playing the victim.
 I wish I could put a magic spell on her so she would say, “Okay, what happened to me is painful and awful and heartbreaking, and it wasn’t fair at all, but now it’s time to take action.
 I have three healthy children who love me, I’m a great person, I have the ability to be successful professionally, and if I have the guts to put myself out there, my opportunities are endless, both professionally and personally.”

 This woman’s sole focus is on her ex-husband (who don’t get me wrong, I would love to punch in the face) but she’s all about wanting people to feel sorry for her and hate her ex-husband when she could be getting herself together and making plans for her future.
 She doesn’t realize that when she stops acting like a victim, doors will open up.